Logo Pusaka Collection

 Design: Plain ecru centre panel flanked by side panels with ikated bands in white on morinda red, showing the kai e'ne or kaif motif that stands for connection to the ancestors, in a form that is typical for the Oekabiti clan - and according to Gittinger has additional associations with headhunting.
 Narrow bands in white on black sotis (float weave) carry the no'e riu motif (riu, meaning elbow turn).
 Pinstripes in green and red commercial yarn.

-Comment: Excellent, and very large, example of a vintage Amarasi blanket.
+Comment: Very large, example of a vintage Amarasi blanket.
 Forms a pair with the sarong PC 191.
 Both stand out by their tight patterning, indicating the hand of a master weaver.
 The treatment of the motif is identical, so is the tonality of the morinda.
 The three panels have been joined so carefully that the seam is barely visible, and more easily discovered by stroking the cloth.
-While showing signs of fairly intensive use, much more than the female half of the pair, including smudging and staining of the white centre panel, the piece is in a very good overall state of preservation: no holes, no tears, no stains of any significance in the ikated panels.

 Background: Chapters on Timor and West Timor.